bollu/bollu.github.io/README.txt

 - Step 5: We can break down the permutation automata into finite simple groups if we want, but nah.

 #### Step 1
+- We start with an automata $M$ with $n$ states, and we want to build an $M'$ with $(n-1)$ states plus a permutation reset automata.
+- We're going to use a permutation reset automata to keep track of the state we are *not* in.
+- We have an automata $M$

 #### References